Hi. I'm Beth (she/they).

 I work to provide care from an anti-racist standpoint and believe in queer reproductive justice (king yaa).
-I celebrate all kinds of family structures and support networks.
+I am sex-positive and celebrate all kinds of family structures and support networks.
 I know that we are all the experts of our own bodies and experiences.

-I worked in a high risk obstetrics unit for over two years, and can support folks experiencing complications in their pregnancies (parental and fetal), as well as those navigating loss.
+I have worked as a labour and birth nurse in a high risk obstetrics unit, and can support folks experiencing complications in their pregnancies (parental and fetal), as well as those navigating loss.
 In the past, I've worked as a librarian, a researcher and a sexual health counsellor.

 I believe in the power of stories - your story in particular.
 I believe in your body, in your intuition, and in your voice.